 What is the best lesson you’d like to share with our readers?

-Running a successful blog is not a cake walk, but if you are aware of this in the beginning, hopefully you won’t get discouraged as easily.
+Running a successful site is not a cake walk, but if you are aware of this in the beginning, hopefully you won’t get discouraged as easily.
 There will be plenty of times where you will consider giving up or think that nobody will ever care about your tiny slice of real estate on the internet.

 The web is full of all different types of people.
 Some people will lift you up and others will try to tear you down.
 Do your best not to let the haters get to you.
 Learning how to separate constructive criticism from negativity is extremely important.